Milestone College

 Milestone School & College (মাইলস্টোন স্কুল এন্ড কলেজ) is a Bengali and English-version, co-educational private school and college in Uttara, Dhaka, Bangladesh.

 History

 It was founded by retired Colonel Nuran Nabi who was also the founding principal of RAJUK Uttara Model College.
 Milestone ranked tenth nationally in Higher Secondary Certificate (HSC) examination results in 2014.

-2025 fighter jet crash
+Fighter jet crash in 2025

 On 21 July 2025, a FT-7BGI fighter jet trainer aircraft of the Bangladesh Air Force crashed into the college's campus, killing at least 35 people, including the pilot, and injuring 173 others.

 Academic Programs

 Milestone College offers education at the lower secondary, secondary, and higher secondary levels under the National Curriculum.
 The institution provides instruction in both Bengali and English mediums.

 Curriculum

 Milestone College follows the National Curriculum of Bangladesh.
 According to the guidelines of this curriculum, students in grades 9 and 11 are required to choose one of three academic streams—Science, Business Studies, or Humanities.
 Students select their preferred stream based on fulfillment of the prescribed academic requirements.